Watering Your Garden

 amboos; many palms like pygmy date, king, lady, and chamaedorea; Japanese maples, magnolias and many other deciduous trees; ferns; redwoods; many summer annuals; acorus, asarum, ligularia, and lots of other perennials

-In some years, like 2013, winter rains do not provide enough moisture to serve newly planted Mediterranean-climate-adapted plants, including California natives.
+In some years, winter rains do not provide enough moisture to serve newly planted Mediterranean-climate-adapted plants, including California natives.
 It’s important to supplement those rains with irrigation when they fail.
 Winter is the time of the year when these plants from the Mediterranean Basin, southwest South Africa, southern and southwest Australia, central Chile, and California must have moisture to thrive and to survive the following summer drought.